Rulebook (17th Edition)

 - Resource Phase: You may optionally sow 1 resource.
 A resource is sowed by placing any card from your hand into the granary unexhausted (oriented vertically) and face-down.

-- Action Phase: You may play any cards from your hand that you are able to, and you may also activate in-play minion abilities.
+- Action Phase: You may play any cards from your hand that you are able to, and you may also activate on-field minion abilities.
 See Minions and Spells for more information.

 - Battle Phase: You may do battle with your unexhausted minions.
 See Battles for more information.

-- Recovery Phase: Every in-play card and every resource (for all players) is unexhausted.
-Every in-play minion has its SP, HP, and level reset to the respective values printed on the card (reversing any damage or stat changes due to card abilities).
+- Recovery Phase: Every on-field minion and every resource (for all players) is unexhausted.
+Every on-field minion has its SP, HP, and level reset to the respective values printed on the card (reversing any damage or other changes to SP, HP, or level due to card abilities).

 Exhaustion and Recovery